 From your admin menu and dashboard, you can download a list of the files on your site, edit the default alt and title text of image files, change the names of files, replace a file with a new version, and crop an image.

 To perform any of these actions, navigate to your "Files" tab by hovering over your admin menu, or clicking on your dashboard in the upper left corner of your site.

-You can add and move content to the main menu (primary navigation) when creating or editing content.
+You can add and move content to the main menu (primary navigation).
 All menu items in the main menu need a "parent" (top-level) item.
-For the parent items in the main menu, the main menu itself is the "parent."
-Additional items are considered "child pages" (sub-pages) of the parent items.
+For the parent items in the main menu, the main menu itself is the "parent," and any additional items are considered "child pages" (sub-pages) of the parent items.
 Child pages will show up in a local (sidebar) menu from the parent item.

-By default, the main menu will display as a simple drop-down:
+By default, the main menu will display as a simple drop-down.
+See Figure 1, below.